i502Club/OS_Square/readme.md

  Note: Currently the DNN default install does not have a high enough(i502 accidental pun) version of Newtonsoft.Json for the Square lib to work.
-Therefore the module installation will create a bin/Newtonsoft.Json/v12 directory anbd update the web.config to include the binding redirects that enable the Square library to locate it.
+Therefore the module installation will create a bin/Newtonsoft.Json/v12 directory and update the web.config to include the binding redirects that enable the Square library to locate it.
 There is no sql provider with this module install. *Please follow best practice and back up both your db &  file system before installing*.